neontribe/ARCVService/docs/VOUCHER_EVALUATOR_AUDIT.md

 ### 4.2 Entitlement-affecting — needs a sponsor decision

-The four defects below **will change how many vouchers some households receive** (or which warnings they see) when corrected.
+The defects below **will change how many vouchers some households receive** (or which warnings they see) when corrected.
 Each needs a decision on timing and communication, and ideally a data report beforehand to size the affected population.